interlay/collateralization-analysis/README.md

     dot: # coingecko ticker of the token to be analyzed
       name: "polkadot" # coingecko API id of that token
       risk_adjustment:
-        liquidity_adjustment: # optional: slippage as decimal for the trade of given size
+        liquidity_adjustment: # optional: slippage as decimal for the trade of given size.
+Should account for slippage when trading 10% of the supply_cap.
         depeg_adjustment: # optional: e.g. max historic depeg of that asset or comparable asset
+      supply_cap: # optional: does not impact the results but should be in relation to the liquidity_adjustment
 ```
+Note: It is suggested that stable coins do not get a liqudity adjustment in the current implementation, because it is assumed that the liquidator settles in USD and does not have to swap stable coins.

 In `main.py` you can determine the `NETWORK` (Polkadot or Kusama) for which you want to run the analysis as well as the `DEBT`currency (Bitcoin or USD).
+To analyse the thresholds for the bridge, set `DEBT='BTC'`, for the lending market, set `DEBT='USD`.

+TODO: Add support for command line arguments to change parameters such as `DEBT`

 # Package